Weekly Meal Planning Ideas For

 5 Meal Planning Ideas For Quick & Easy Dinners

-Once a week, sit down with your cook books, recipe binders, Pinterest board or what have you, and choose the meals you want to serve.
+Once a week, sit down with your cook books, recipe binders, Pinterest board, Instagram saves or what have you, and choose the meals you want to serve.
+By deciding this up front, you save yourself time during the week and avoid the unnecessary chaos of making these decisions the day of and/or right before dinnertime.

 Pick simple recipes that have short meal prep times and use healthy ingredients, and then fill out your grocery list accordingly.